-This includes participation in Policy Board meetings, notably in Rome, from September 30 to October 4, and Geneva from December 9 to 13.
-No other events are anticipated for the time-being.
+This includes participation in the MG retreat in Rome, from September 30 to October 4, 2013, and Geneva Policy Board meeting from December 9 to 13.
+No other events are anticipated for the timebeing.
 Where feasible, these will be used as opportunities for face-to-face interviews with key stakeholders.
 The facilitated session during the Policy Board meeting will also be used to provide an update on the evaluation's progress.